Enter your email and password to access secured content, members only resources and discount prices.

 Any payments made to a contractor for the performance of work may be liable for payroll tax.
 The contract does not need to be in writing and is defined to include any agreement, arrangement or undertaking.
 The contract may be formal or informal, express or implied.

 Yes.
 There are six exemptions.
-Only one exemption needs to be satisfied in order to render the contract exempt.
+Only one exemption needs to be satisfied to render the contract exempt.
 The onus is on the employer who receives the goods and services to be able to prove one of the exemptions exist.
-Each state and territory has released Revenue Rulings based on the harmonised legislation, which dictates how the exceptions will be applied in that jurisdiction.
-Generally, these Revenue Rulings provide:
+Each State and Territory has released Revenue Rulings based on the harmonised legislation which dictate how the exceptions will be applied in that jurisdiction.
+Generally, these Revenue Rulings provide for the following exemptions:

-Exemption 1 – The contractor provides services to the business on no more than 90 days in a financial year.
-For the purpose of this exemption, the carrying out of any work by a contractor for the business on a given calendar day will count as one full day.
+For this exemption, the carrying out of any work by a contractor for the business on a given calendar day will count as one full day.
 The days worked do not need to be consecutive.
 Where it is not possible to determine the actual number of days work, a formula, known as the Replacement Method, may be used to calculate the estimated remuneration a contractor would receive for 90 days of service.
 If the actual amount earned by the contractor is less than or equal to the amount calculated using the formula the 90-day exemption will be accepted as being applicable to that contractor.

 Type of contracting entity | Persons performing the work under the contract |